- Website Builders

 - Top Builder Rankings

 - Articles & Guides

-Some people embrace it, whereas others try and avoid it, but if you’re serious about developing an online presence and want to develop an effective long term strategy for your online business, you’re going to have to think about Search Engine Optimization (SEO).
+Some people embrace it, whereas others try and avoid it.
+However, if you’re serious about developing an online presence and you want to develop an effective long term strategy for your online business, you’re going to have to think about Search Engine Optimization (SEO).

 If you’re choosing to use one of the best website builders, like Wix, Squarespace, or Shopify to create a website, the good news is that all of the technical SEO has been done for you and is already built into the platform and templates.
 So, you won’t need to do any coding and instead can focus on keyword research, on-page SEO, and off-page SEO.

 In this article, we outline how to be effective with SEO when using a website builder platform.
 We will take you through some things that you can do on all DIY website builders and things you can do outside of the platform to boost your rankings.
 If you want to find out which is the best website builder for SEO head over to our home page and check out our expert reviews.
 We conduct our own SEO audit on every platform we write about so you know how well your website can perform.
 Follow the link here to see our Wix SEO analysis.

 Keyword research is the process of finding out actual search terms that people across the internet type into search engines.

 It should be the first step in any SEO strategy and will allow you to create relevant, useful, and engaging content based on what your target audience is actually looking for.